magento/devdocs/src/guides/v2.3/install-gde/install/cli/install-cli-subcommands-maint.md

 ### $_GET['skin'] parameter {#instgde-cli-multistore-getskin}

+To use the `skin` parameter:

-*  Check if the `.maintenance.flag` exists
+1. Check if the `.maintenance.flag` exists
-*  Note the host address, that refers to the `HTTP_HOST`, or any other variable such as ENV variables
+1. Note the host address, that refers to the `HTTP_HOST`, or any other variable such as ENV variables
+1. Check if the `skin` parameter exists
-*  Set the parameter by using the rewrite rules below.
+1. Set the parameter by using the rewrite rules below.

-### Rewrite rule in .htaccess {#instgde-cli-multistore-rewrite-rule}
+This is what it looks like as a rewrite rule:

 *  RewriteCond `%{DOCUMENT_ROOT}/var/.maintenance.flag -f`
 *  RewriteCond `%{HTTP_HOST} ^sub.example.com$`
 *  RewriteCond `%{QUERY_STRING} !(^|&)skin=sub(&|$)` [NC]
 *  RewriteRule `^ %{REQUEST_URI}?skin=sub` [L]

-Then, copy the following files:
+Copy the following files:

 *  `pub/errors/default/503.phtml` to `pub/errors/sub/503.phtml`
 *  `pub/errors/default/css/styles.css` to `pub/errors/sub/styles.css`